marybethcassity/3DRootSegmentation/README.md

 instance segmentation, then saves these predictions to a json file in coco format.
 Note, if a segmentation prediction only consists of 2 points, the second point will be copied and appended to make a 3rd point.
 Alternatively, this segmentation can just be removed.
 Either way, a segmentation consisting of only 2 points must be removed or edited.

 Open3DDBSCANmetrics3view.ipynb can be used to rebuild the predictions into a 3d numpy array and filter the predictions using Open3D's implementation of DBSCAN with automated parameter tuning.
 You can calculate accuracy metrics or view a point cloud using Open3D from any view combination.

+pandas.ipynb was used to generate plots and visuals.
+Note, your data will be different than mine, but hopefully you can still get some ideas about formatting. :)